What to Do When Your Tattoo Is Scabbing

 How Scabs Protect a Tattoo:

-Many people will experience scabbing as part of the healing, sealing, and drying process of getting a tattoo, which damages the skin and causes a wound just like other kinds of abrasions.
-As the abrasion heals, your skin might form scabs, which are crusty, crumbly coagulations of blood or plasma.
+Many people will experience scabbing as part of the healing, sealing, and drying process of getting a tattoo, a process which damages the skin and causes a wound.
+As it heals, your skin might form scabs, which are crusty, crumbly coagulations of blood or plasma.

 Don't pick the scabs!
 The scab serves the valuable purpose of protecting the wound from bacteria while white blood cells work vigorously underneath to kill any germs that get through the crusty layer.
 White blood cells also help heal and repair the new skin forming underneath.
 Eventually the scabs will crumble and fall off, exposing the freshly healed, healthy skin underneath and your amazing, newly inked tattoo.
 The size and thickness of your scab will determine the length of the healing process.